TemporalTumbleweed/ternary/README.md

 I interpret the resulting number as a measure of how important that word is to the candidate's speech.
 Comparing the importance of words across the 3 candidates yields the Ternary Plot above.
 The bubbles are scaled based on the average importance of the word.
-All analysis was done in Python using standard tools (i.e., Pandas, sklearn) and the site was created using D3.js tooling.
+All analysis was done in Python using standard tools (i.e., Pandas, sklearn) and the site was created using D3.